A clean lookup isn’t a clean carrier.

 Fraud learned to pass the lookup.

-In Q1 2026, roughly half of all freight-theft incidents involved carriers with clean records: hijacked identities, purchased MC numbers, reincarnated authorities, and the average loss runs $402,344 per company.
-In a single year, carrier identity theft rose 89.6% and ownership-change fraud 169.6%.
+Hijacked identities, purchased MC numbers, reincarnated authorities: modern freight fraud is built to look clean on the lookup.
 A SAFER snapshot that says “Active, insured, not rated” is not a vetting decision.
 It is a coin flip.

 What the lookup showed